allspiritseve/blog.corykaufman.com/books.markdown

 * Ogilvy on Advertising
 * Infinite Jest by David Foster Wallace
 * The Lone Surfer of Montana by Davy Rothbart
-* The passionate programmer
+* The Passionate Programmer
-* Never eat alone
+* Never Eat Alone
 * Paradox of choice
 * Don't Make Me Think by Steve Krug
 * Universal Principles of Design